 If you feel you have no buffer, that your emotions are just on the surface and it is not as easy as usual to be patient or kind, pause.
 Then pause again.
 Becoming easily agitated or on edge is just one common response to trauma.
 Some others include: not being able to sleep, getting too much sleep, having nightmares, avoiding things that trigger the painful memories, lack of energy, not being able to concentrate, feeling tense constantly, having headaches or stomach aches, having a hard time thinking ahead to the future, loss of interest in eating, or feeling very sad and crying frequently.

 In addition to contacting a good listener, find ways to care for your mind, body, and soul.
 For some, there may be a need for regular exercise or a favorite hobby.
 Try to eat healthy and get enough sleep.
 Take time to journal, reflect, have a personal devotion, and pray.
-Writing a lament to God, expressing your anger, pain, frustration, and confusion, as well as your trust in God in the midst of this trial, can bring a sense of peace.
+Writing a lament to God, expressing your anger, pain, frustration, and confusion, as well as your trust in God in the midst of trial, can bring a sense of peace.
 Crying is a great way to let out pain.
 Do what you need to feel more like you again.
 Even when free-time is limited, taking 10–15 minutes a day for self-care can make a difference.

-During this pandemic, we have an opportunity to learn a bit more, as a nation and as a global community, about trauma, grief, and healing.
+In our world today, often laden with heaviness and chaos, we have an opportunity to learn a bit more, as a nation and as a global community, about trauma, grief, and healing.
 God designed our bodies with the need to express and process loss.
 If we keep it locked inside, it hurts us and often our relationships with others.
 Helping each other grieve well is a transformative ministry.
 When that healing miracle happens, we are often stronger than before, equipped with greater resilience and better able to help our neighbor.